Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 			- II.2.a.a.ii: Caveat that the Marshall Plan was a short-term wealth transfer, not something that was a continuous mechanism of wealth transfer.
 			- II.2.a.a.iii: Caveat that the Marhshall Plan was also a counter to the Soviet Union, and not just a humanitarian/developmental effort.
 		- III.2.a.b: Outline a 2nd Marshall Plan, but for the world as a whole, but how the most effective thing will be the implementation of strong institutions and the opening of barriers, not direct wealth transfer.
- - III.2.b: How would a mass flight of human capital from the poorer areas of the world to the richer areas of the world be prevented, if it should be prevented at all?
-	 - III.2.c.a: Case Study on the "brain drain" from wealthy places like Ireland, and poorer nations like India to the United States.
-	 - III.2.c.b: Should it be prevented?
-Is there value in preventing it?

 III.3: Discussion of taxation structures, and how to balance them against huge regional differences in both income AND cost of living.
  - III.3.a: Finland vs USA vs Canada taxation and government spending.